squid-cache/squid-cache.github.io/Features/eCAP.rst

 [[Squid-3.2]] will support libecap v0.2.0 (at least) and will have a configure-time libecap version check in the nearest future.

+Squid trunk supports libecap v0.2.0 (at least) and has a configure-time libecap version check as of Bazaar revision 11271 (daily snapshot squid-3.HEAD-20110310).

 Eventually, Squid may also check (at runtime) that the loaded adapter was built with a compatible libecap version, but that check will not be possible until libecap API supports it.